-At the same time, the genre bearing the unpresentable name "blatnyak" [short for "blatnaya pesnya" - Ed.] got a new sonorous name — "Russian chanson."
+At the same time, the genre bearing the unpresentable name blatnyak [short for blatnaya pesnya - Ed.] got a new sonorous name — "Russian chanson."
 This brand change was due to a change in the rules of the game.
 The genre was coming out of the underground and becoming a part of show business.
 It acquired its own studios and record labels; cassettes and CDs started being released in huge circulations; concerts and festivals were being organized...
 In the 1990s, during the times of "wild capitalism," which in Russia received the name of "the dashing nineties," songs about bandits and "the new Russians" became especially popular.
 New stars have risen in the sky of Russian chanson: Mikhail Krug, Ivan Kuchin (who himself had spent 16 years in prison for thefts), Garik Krichevsky, Alexander Dyumin...

-And in 2000, Radio Chanson was formed, which still remains among the top five in Russia and, until recently, held the annual Chanson of the Year award in the Kremlin.
+And in 2000, Radio Chanson was formed, which still remains among the top five in Russia and, until recently, held the annual Chanson of the Year award ceremony in the Kremlin.

 It is worth recognizing, however, that nowadays Russian chanson is not the same blatnyak the way blatnyak was some 40 or even 20 years ago.
-When life in the country returned to normal, and criminal gangs ceased playing a dominant role in society and when censorship bans disappeared, songs glorifying bandits and thieves lost their popularity.
-Today, the genre of Russian chanson is a hybrid, synthetic style, which includes old thieves' songs, retro pop music, bard songs, folklore, military songs, romance, and many other currents.
+When life in the country returned to normal, and criminal gangs ceased playing a dominant role in society, and when censorship bans disappeared, songs glorifying bandits and thieves lost their popularity.
+Today, the genre of Russian chanson is a hybrid, a synthetic style, which includes old thieves' songs, retro pop music, bard songs, folklore, military songs, romance, and many other currents.
 Having become a fully-fledged part of the Russian show business, chanson shook off all of its traits of social marginality.

-This genre in its pure state — as it was known and loved during the years when it was banned — is almost impossible to hear today.
-As such, it is being performed by only a handful artists for a small group of true connoisseurs.
-Such songs can be heard on stages of a small, lost outskirts of Moscow, in Butyrka tavern (now shut down) or in other similar clubs.
+This genre in its pure state — as it was known and loved during the years when it was banned — is almost impossible to come across today.
+As such, it is being performed by only a handful of artists for a small group of true connoisseurs.
+Such songs can be heard on stages of small, lost outskirts of Moscow, in Butyrka tavern (now shut down) or in other similar clubs.
 Otherwise, now it is a product lacquered for the general public, seasoned with only a couple of slang expressions, the way one seasons a dish with pepper.
 Previously, these songs were being performed at the call of the soul, now — only for money.

 Today, the mission perviously fulfilled by the genre songs, has passed to performers of rap.
 It is they who in their songs raise the acute issues of today, sing about the inhabitants of the city outskirts, about drugs, gambling and corrupt love.
 Rap — as a genre — is being aimed primarily at the younger generation, which does not listen to the radio in the FM band, but draws information from the Internet.
-Rappers can afford to be independent in their repertoire, not to conform to the format dictated by the radio stations, which means they can be more relevant and in demand.
-But this is a topic for a separate discussion...
+Rappers can afford to be independent in their repertoire, not to conform to the format dictated by the radio stations, and this means they can be more relevant and in demand.
+But this is a topic for a separate discussion.